gjskywalker/LLVM-18-Tutorials/HLS_Data_Lib/README.md

 the extra delay (Y ns) of the instruction at the specific clock (The total timing cost of the instruction = X cycles * clock_period + Y ns) the number of initial interval cycles the ip core used for the instruction

+This line is not accurate, I add this to meet the testing requirements.
+The whole HLS_Data_Lib is not completed, we need to write some scripts to rebuild it.
+3 3 3 10 0 0 13 0 2.34 1 Mul